IvyKim2023/MovieZone/README.md

 This project is a full-stack project web app movie recommendation system with functionalities including registration, authentication, movie searches by keywords, display of trending movies, and recommendations based on user preferences.

 The free tier version of AWS EC2 doesn't have enough space for a collaborate-filtering model of this size.
-To add this feature, save the model with your current data by running `content-based-model-api.py`, then run `content-based-model-api.py`.
+To add this feature, save the model with your current data by running `save model.py`, then run `content-based-model-api.py`.
 Update the TMDB API Key with your own in `MovieZone/src/main/java/api/TMDB_API.java`.

 Check out all other features at http://ec2-52-221-205-88.ap-southeast-1.compute.amazonaws.com:8080/MovieZone/ :)